 Sea Salt – Our sea salt comes from Jacobsen Salt Co.
 It is hand-harvested from the pristine waters of the Netarts Bay on the Oregon coast.
 To learn more about Jacobsen and how their incredible salt is made, read his featured article in our journal section.

 Honey – Our organic raw wildflower honey comes from the Sunderbans National Park in Bengal, India.

 Sorghum – Our small-batch sorghum syrup comes from Muddy Pond Sorghum Mill in Muddy Pond, TN.
 Learn more about this family farm here.

 Organic Maple Syrup – Our organic maple syrup comes from Coombs Family Farms and Butternut Mountain Farm, both in Vermont.
 We use a crystalized version to provide added texture.

 Cane Sugar – Our cane sugar is 100% raw, organic, Fair Trade Certified demerara sugar.

-Chocolate – Our chocolate comes from Videri Chocolate Factory in Raleigh, NC, Askinosie Chocolate in Springfield, MO, and TCHO in Berkeley, CA. Both suppliers take immense care in ethically and sustainably sourcing their ingredients.
+Chocolate – Our chocolate comes from Videri Chocolate Factory in Raleigh, NC, Askinosie Chocolate in Springfield, MO, and TCHO in Berkeley, CA. These craft chocolatiers take immense care in ethically and sustainably sourcing their ingredients.
 Note: Our chocolate comes to us in solid form.
 We melt it down to add it to our nut butters.
 Because we use such a large amount of chocolate, in the cold winter months the chocolate can re-solidify giving our Chocolate Sea Salt Almond Butter or Dark Chocolate Hazelnut & Almond Butter a harder texture.
 We recommend heating the jar in a warm water bath or for 15-20 seconds in the microwave for a more spreadable texture.